Community Development Facilitator in Coastal Resource Management

 Qualified candidates will have an expressed interest in Coastal Resource Management, Community Organizing, and will meet one or more of the following criteria:

-• Bachelor of Arts/Bachelor of Science in any discipline
+• Bachelor of Arts/Bachelor of Science in any discipline, OR

 Highly desired skills for this position include:

-• Strong interest and interpersonal skills in working with children, youth, mothers, and fishermen in under resourced communities
+• Strong interest and interpersonal skills in working with children, youth, mothers, and fisher folk in under-resourced communities.

 Required Language Skills